greg7mdp/gf/README.md

 ---

-gf is a lightweight, modern GDB frontend built with C++23, featuring an intuitive UI and powerful debugging capabilities.
-Built on the custom [Luigi GUI framework](doc/luigi.md), gf provides a responsive debugging experience for Linux.
+gf is a lightweight and full featured GDB frontend for Linux.

 ## Features